Table of contents

 Here’s a roundup of must-know details on the minimum wage in North Dakota.

 What is the minimum wage in North Dakota?

 - Tipped employees: Employers must pay tipped employees a cash minimum of $4.86 per hour.
-Up to 33% of the minimum wage for tipped employees can be utilized as a “tip credit” for employers.
+Up to $5.12 in tips earned per hour can be deducted from employee wages as a “tip credit” for employers.
 However, tipped employees’ total compensation must equal at least $7.25 per hour (including tips).

 - Full-time and vocational students: Provided employers have a license from the North Dakota Department of Labor, they can pay students 85% of the minimum wage.

 - Minors: Under the “Youth Minimum Wage Program,” employers can pay workers under the age of 20 a minimum wage of $4.25 per hour for their first 90 days of employment.

 - Employees considered exempt under the Fair Labor Standards Act (FLSA).